DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2022-05-13-degree-autocomplete-changes.md

 ## What we changed

-To make it clearer that candidates could either select an option or type their own answer, we changed the design of the autocomplete so that the:
+We changed the design of the autocomplete so that the:

 * options have a ’Suggestions’ header
 * suggestions appear slightly below the text input, so that it looks less like a dropdown element
 * hint text explains how to use the component
+* no message is shown if there are no matching suggestions, instead it just appears as a regular text input

 In addition we added support for synonyms, so that we could add common alternative spellings and abbreviations for the options.

 This means that ‘maths’ now suggests ’Mathematics’ and ‘ucl’ now suggests ‘University College London’.

+We re-used [the implementation from Register](/register-trainee-teachers/autocomplete-improvements/), which also made some other improvements to the filtering, such as ignoring common words like 'the' and 'of'.

 ## Research